 The White Family in Hardwick, Massachusetts

 Cost $1.25 per pound.
-Pickup, Delivery, or Shipping by UPS is possible.
+Pickup in Hardwick or Burlington, Massachusetts is possible.
+Delivery or Shipping by UPS or USPS are options.
 Please contact Abbie at mail@whitesfieldsfarm.com if interested.
 Family Lineage of our Redeemer wheat variety shows Ukrainian roots.
-We have grown Redeemer since 2012 and have used our own seed stock since 2016.
+We have grown Redeemer hard red winter wheat since 2012 and have used our own seed stock since 2016.
 Helpful UVM Extension video explaining The Anatomy of Wheat Flour - Field to Bakery featuring Redeemer.
+Hazlet rye is praised for baking.
+Limited supplies of 2023 Redeemer wheat available for sale.
+Large orders can not be fulfilled until Fall 2025.

-I was surprised and pleased to receive this beautiful card arrived in my post office box recently.
-With a website and farm market presence, I am often amazed by the connections that happen.
+I was surprised and pleased to receive this beautiful card arrived in my post office box .
+With a website, social media, and a farm market presence, I am often amazed by the connections that happen.
 As background I am a long time Hardwick Recycling Commission member and support recycling and reuse.
 There were impressive artworks using waste plastics at the 2018 Student Thesis Art Exhibition at Worcester State University by Dakota Moon Smith-Porter.
 I complimented her creative work with an email.
 She replied more than three years later!
 I learned that Dakota lives on a farm in Montague and is experimenting with grain growing and weaving wheat straw.

 Please reach out to us with your interests in grain growing and processing.

-Growing and milling wheat in Hardwick in recent years has become a fulfilling family and community activity that works well with our farmland.
-Crop fertility and weed suppression are accomplished by rotating fields with our grass grazing sheep herd.
+Growing grains in Hardwick in recent years has become a fulfilling family activity that works well with our farmland.
+Crop fertility and weed suppression are accomplished by rotating fields with our grass grazing sheep and cattle herds.

 Publicity from the Chronicle TV show on September 8, 2020 highlighted our Redeemer wheat grain

-Abbie's love of edible landscaping has led to crops of organically grown pawpaws, Cornelian cherries, persimmons, and beach plums.
+Abbie's passion for edible landscaping leads crops of sustainably grown pawpaws, grapes, Cornelian cherries, sea buckthorn berries, and beach plums.

 Contact Abbie with inquiries about pawpaw fruit at